zhiweil/blog-aws/pages/devops/opsworks.md

 There are 3 high level instance types:
 * 24/7 instances - provisioned manually, started and stopped manually via CLI/API.
-* Time-based instances - initially privisioned, and configured to power on/off at certain times during the day.
+* Time-based instances - initially provisioned, and configured to power on/off at certain times during the day.
 * Load-based instances - initially provisioned, and configured to automatically power on/off based on configurable criteria.

 ### 24/7 instances